Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/UG-application-admin.md

 ![Application administrator registration portal](Portal-ApplicationAdministratorRegistrationPortal.png)

-It is important to not that a user name that must be personal.
+It is important to note that a user name that must be personal.
 The user name 'p.dekorte@company.nl' is fine.
 The user name 'support@company.nl' is not.
 This is because any actions taken by a user can be logged and must be tracable to a specific person.

 After you have sent your request a Koppeltaal system administrator will review it.
 If there are any further questions you will be contacted via either the listed email address or other means of communication, if known.